jessicapicarelli/cloud-it-risk-assessment-biomedcloud/README.md

 ## Project Overview

-BiomedCloud is a fictional healthcare company that uses cloud infrastructure to store and process sensitive patient information.
+BiomedCloud is a fictional healthcare company that uses cloud infrastructure to store and process sensitive patient information, specifically laboratory test results.

-This project simulates an IT risk assessment of the company's technology environment.
-The assessment identifies relevant risks, evaluates their potential impact, maps risks to controls, and proposes remediation measures.
+This project simulates an IT risk assessment of the company's cloud technology environment, built on Amazon Web Services (AWS).
+The assessment identifies relevant risks, evaluates their potential likelihood and impact, maps risks to controls, and proposes remediation measures.

-The project was designed to demonstrate practical understanding of risk assessment and control concepts in a cloud environment.
+Where applicable, risks were validated through hands-on configuration in a personal AWS sandbox environment, with real screenshots and evidence collected to support the findings — combining theoretical risk analysis with practical, demonstrable evidence.

 **The purpose of this project is to apply, in a practical way, core concepts of:**